thanhnguyenchisong/spring-security-udermy/document/document.md

 #### c.1 `JWT implementation in Spring Security`
 - Import libs to help generate JWT token. io.jsonwebtoken group with artifactId jjwt-id, jjwt-impl, jjwt-jackson.
 - Tell the SpringSecurity don't generate SESSIONID
-- Config to exposeHeader authrorization to allow send the authentication token from BE to UI
+- Config to exposeHeader authorization to allow  BE send the authentication token to UI
 - Generate the JWT token in a filter which for login process only, then set that token to response header of login-process, to order running that filter, we addFilterAfter BasicAuthenticationFilter
-- Valid the JWT which is recieved from UI - Use signature to valid is good performanc.
-Better than request DB manytime to valid - `TODO`: check more in source code
+- Valid the JWT which is received from UI - Use signature to valid is good performance.
+Better than request DB anytime to valid - `TODO`: check more in source code

+`Note` Need to check the Issuer : Person, orgnazation who is issuing JWT token.

 ## 10. Method Level Security
 We have applied authorization rules on the API paths using SpringSecurity.
 Method Level security allows to apply the authorization tiles at any layer of an application like service layer or repo layer.
 Ennable by @EnnablMethodSecurity in application class.